baldassarreFe/graph-network-explainability/README.md

 # Explainability Techniques for Graph Convolutional Networks

-Code and notebooks for the paper "Explainability Techniques for Graph Convolutional Networks" accepted at the ICML 2019 Workshop ["Learning and Reasoning with Graph-Structured Data"](https://graphreason.github.io/).
+Code and notebooks for the paper ["Explainability Techniques for Graph Convolutional Networks"](https://arxiv.org/abs/1905.13686) accepted at the ICML 2019 Workshop ["Learning and Reasoning with Graph-Structured Data"](https://graphreason.github.io/).

+## Overview
-A network trained to predict the solubility of organic molecules is applied to _sucrose_, the prediction is explained using [Layer-wise Relevance Propagation](http://heatmapping.org) that assigns positive and negative relevance to the nodes and edges of the molecular graph:
+A Graph Network trained to predict the solubility of organic molecules is applied to _sucrose_, the prediction is explained using [Layer-wise Relevance Propagation](http://heatmapping.org) that assigns positive and negative relevance to the nodes and edges of the molecular graph: